-Usted puede hacer clic en el signo de interrogación para obtener instrucciones sobre cómo responder a ese tipo de pregunta.
+Usted puede hacer clic en el signo de interrogación en la parte superior de la pantalla para obtener instrucciones sobre cómo responder a ese tipo de pregunta.

 If a student is concerned about an item, you may direct the student to enter the concern in Online Comments by reading the script below verbatim.